applicaster/developer.applicaster.com/book/ui-builder/ios/ScreenPlugin.md

 * `Present` for Navigation Bar

 If you select in presentation type present and you do not want to have navigation bar, you have to set in manifest key `force_nav_bar_hidden`:`true`.
 If you will use this key make sure you add a functionality to close screen, since nav bar will be hidden and close button will not be available.

-__Note:__ If use will open screen plugin pushing on cell and presentation type is `present`. `GAScreenPluginGenericViewController` will be presented from navgation bar and will use same rules as item was presented from navigation bar

 <a name="keys" />